 The most common hurdles in HACCP implementation include:

-Complexity of the Process
+1. Complexity of the Process

 Developing a HACCP plan entails an intricate process of hazard and risk assessment, which can be particularly challenging for multi-step processes or novel food products.
 It demands a keen eye, technical proficiency, and a strong understanding of the food in question.

-Facility and Machinery Requirements
+2. Facility and Machinery Requirements

 Sometimes when creating and implementing a HACCP plan it is discovered that the facility needs expensive changes or maintenance for the HACCP plan to be effective.
 Along with the facility, food production machinery needs regular sanitizing and cleaning, maintenance, and monitoring for effectiveness.

-Resistance to Change
+3. Resistance to Change

 Adopting HACCP often necessitates a significant shift in organizational culture and operations.
 Resistance to change may come from various quarters, including workforce, management, or even client expectations, all of which must be effectively managed.

-Monitoring and Record-Keeping Burdens
+4. Monitoring and Record-Keeping Burdens

 Adhering to continuous monitoring and maintaining meticulous records can be burdensome, requiring resources and automation to ensure accuracy and timeliness.
 Companies that manufacture products with many ingredients and many steps have to keep numerous binders of paper records and documents.
-Because of these challenges, we are entering the age of HACCP plan software and cloud-based records management.
+Because of these challenges, we are entering the age of HACCP technology and cloud-based records management.

 Technology and Innovation in HACCP